Soyuz spacecraft docked to International Space Station springs 'fairly significant' coolant leak | KRDO

 Soyuz spacecraft docked to International Space Station springs ‘fairly significant’ coolant leak

 NASA’s Rob Navias, speaking on the NASA TV broadcast, called it a “fairly significant” leak.
 Live images during the broadcast showed liquid spewing out from the Soyuz.
-Navias said the leak was first observed around 7:45p ET.
+Navias said the leak was first observed around 7:45 p.m.
+ET Wednesday.

-The Soyuz spacecraft is docked to the Russian segment of the ISS.
+The Soyuz spacecraft is docked to the Russian segment of the space station.

-He said the astronauts inside the space station were “never in any danger.”
+The crew is safe, and all systems of the space station and the ship are operating normally, according to Roscosmos, in a statement in Russian released Thursday morning on Twitter.
+(CNN translated the statement.)

+“The crew reported that the warning device of the ship’s diagnostic system went off, indicating a pressure drop in the cooling system,” according to Roscosmos.
+“A visual inspection confirmed the leak, after which it was decided to interrupt the planned extravehicular activities by the crew members of the ISS Russian Segment Sergey Prokopiev and Dmitry Petelin.”

+Russian cosmonaut Anna Kikina, using the camera on Russia’s Nauka module on the space station, “photographed and filmed the outer surface of the ship,” according to Roscosmos.
+“The data was transmitted to Earth, and the specialists have already begun to study the images.”

-“No decisions have been made regarding the integrity of the Soyuz MS-22 or what the next course of action will be,” he added as he wrapped up NASA-TV coverage of the canceled spacewalk.
+“No decisions have been made regarding the integrity of the Soyuz MS-22 or what the next course of action will be,” Navias added, wrapping up NASA-TV coverage of the canceled spacewalk.

+Roscosmos added that the situation will be analyzed before a decision is made about what comes next.

+NASA took a similar tone in a Thursday statement: “NASA and Roscosmos will continue to work together to determine the next course of action following the ongoing analysis.”

-The Soyuz MS-22 ferried NASA astronaut Frank Rubio and two Russian cosmonauts to the ISS on September 21 and is scheduled to bring them back to Earth in late March.
+The Soyuz MS-22 ferried NASA astronaut Frank Rubio and two Russian cosmonauts to the space station on September 21 and is scheduled to bring them back to Earth in late March.

 The-CNN-Wire